LiberTEM/LiberTEM/docs/publications/joss/paper.md

 established Python-based numerical processing tools, supports a number of relevant file formats for EM data, and features optimized data paths for numerical data that eliminate unnecessary copies and allow cache-efficient processing.
-As a result, it can reach more than four times the throughput of Spark-based processing for the same operations on typical data sets.
+As a result, [it can reach more than four times the throughput of Spark-based processing](https://github.com/LiberTEM/LiberTEM/issues/18) for the same operations on typical data sets.

-Compared to tools like Dask and Dask.Distributed for NumPy-based distributed computations [@Rocklin2015], LiberTEM is developed towards low-latency interactive feedback for GUI display as well as future applications for high-throughput distributed live data processing.
+Compared to tools like Dask arrays for NumPy-based distributed computations [@Rocklin2015], LiberTEM is developed towards low-latency interactive feedback for GUI display as well as future applications for high-throughput distributed live data processing.
 As a consequence, data